 \subsubsection{RAG Architecture}

-Large Language Models (LLMs) can be effective at summarizing code intent, but they may lack specialized, up-to-date domain knowledge and can hallucinate plausible but incorrect details.
-Retrieval-Augmented Generation (RAG) addresses this by grounding generation in an external corpus: the model first retrieves the most relevant passages and then conditions the final output on those retrieved documents \cite{lewis2020retrieval}.
-In our setting, this corresponds to (i) embedding the query (node/edge context from the selected subgraph), (ii) retrieving relevant Solidity/EVM/audit materials, and (iii) generating structured, evidence-grounded enrichments.
+RAG addresses the hallucination risk of standalone LLMs by grounding generation in an external corpus: the model retrieves the most relevant passages and conditions its output on them \cite{lewis2020retrieval}.
+In our setting, this corresponds to embedding the node/edge context of the selected subgraph, retrieving relevant Solidity/EVM/audit materials, and generating structured, evidence-grounded enrichments.

-We leverage LangChain for orchestration, Milvus as the vector store, and Google Gemini 3 Flash (gemini-3-flash-preview) \cite{google_gemini3_api_docs} as the LLM.
-Gemini 3 Flash is a cost-efficient, low-latency model designed for high-throughput generation while maintaining quality comparable to Google Gemini 2.5 Pro in structured reasoning and code-related tasks.
-Compared to many open-source LLMs, which often require substantially more computational resources and inference time to achieve similar enrichment quality, Gemini 3 Flash provides a favorable balance between speed and output fidelity.
-In addition, Gemini 3 Flash supports up to 65,536 output tokens per request, which is sufficient to enrich 50–100 nodes and their edges in a single call.
-This large context window enables batch-level enrichment without fragmentation, thereby reducing API overhead, minimizing latency, and keeping operational costs manageable at scale.
+We leverage LangChain \cite{langchain2022} for orchestration, Milvus as the vector store, and Google Gemini 3 Flash \cite{google_gemini3_api_docs} as the LLM.
+Gemini 3 Flash offers low-latency, cost-efficient generation with up to 65,536 output tokens per request, enabling batch-level enrichment of 50--100 nodes and their edges in a single call, thereby reducing API overhead and operational cost.